brobertsaz/ron-quotes/README.md

 - Run `bundle` to install all gems
 - Run `rails db:create db:migrate`
 - To populate the database, run the rake task `rake data:fetch_quotes`
+- Start up rails server and have fun

 ## Testing
 - I did not use FactoryBot as this was just a small app and I also needed to create quotes with specific word lengths for testing